How did people survive castle sieges

 During the medieval period, the castle was the ultimate defensive structure, designed to withstand an army no matter the size and act as a beacon of authority over the land.
 What most people recognize as “castles” didn’t start to be built until the 12th century onwards, with everything before this consisting of the motte and bailey castles or wooden palisade forts.

 If the attackers couldn’t fight their way into the castle, then the only other option was to lay siege.
-This involved surrounding the entire castle with the goal of stopping any supplies from getting to the defenders, with food being the most important.
+This involved surrounding the entire castle to stop any supplies from getting to the defenders, with food being the most important.
 Castles were always equipped with a clean drinking well inside the walls, so thirst wasn’t usually a problem, but food didn’t last very long fresh and anyone under siege shouldn’t expect to eat anything other than dried grain.

 How long would a siege last?